loretod/things-that-go-bump/README.md

         `, SpriteKind.Food)
     sea_weed.setPosition(134, 95)
 ```
+This 2 Minute Arcade tutorial will walk you through how to detect collisions between sprites.

+## Predict
+- :brain:
+Take a look at the code and make a prediction.
+What do you think will happen?

 ## Run
 Switch to the simulator window and hit play.
 Was you're prediction correct?
 Anything unexpected?